 =G5-C5

-- Next, choose both cell G5 and cell H5 at the same time.
-Then either double-click the Fill Handle or drag it down.
+- Double-click the Fill Handle or drag it down.

 Things to Remember

 - While using the FV function to Calculate Simple Interest, make sure you put a negative sign before it.
-Because in this function Excel by default thinks it is a cash outflow.
+Excel considers it as cash outflow.

-- For the same reason put a negative sign before the Present Value, while computing Compounding Interest Using the FV function.
+- Put a negative sign before the Present Value while computing Compounding Interest Using the FV function.